datan3-2020/assignment1-Helenclara/assignment1.md

 Write a couple of sentences with the interpretation of this result.
 How this compares with the result of the 2016 referendum?
 Why?

-In the sample, more people supported Remain (48.43%) than Leave (40.68%) regarding the question of whether the UK should remain a member of the European Union.
+In the sample, more people (11,118) supported Remain (48.43%) than Leave (9338 people, 40.68%) regarding the question of whether the UK should remain a member of the European Union.
 These results differ from the actual results of the 2016 referendum where more people (51.9%) voted to leave the EU than to remain (48.1%) (<https://www.bbc.co.uk/news/politics/eu_referendum/results>).
 As there are 2501 NAs/missing values in the data, this might skew the results as they make up over 10% of the sample (if most of them would have